budermike/neural-ode-galaxy-gen/01_foundations/README.md

 After a sufficient number of epochs the model produced output loosely resembling two arcs, at which point the experiment was stopped.
 A less concentrated prior (e.g. uniform) would be a better choice for ring-shaped targets in future runs.

 ### Trace Cheating

-TThe biggest current issue is trace cheating: the model exploits the Jacobian trace to drive delta_log_p artificially negative, inflating the log-likelihood without learning a meaningful density.
+The dominant failure mode in CNF training via MLE is trace cheating: the model exploits volume contraction to drive delta_log_p artificially negative, inflating the log-likelihood without learning a meaningful density.
-An attempt to add a regularization penalty on delta_log_p (bounded from below) had limited effect — it slightly reduced trace cheating in the 2D run, but failed to contain it in the MNIST run.
-Possible root causes:
+Three structural root causes were identified:

-1. FiLM scaling (γ): The learned scale parameter γ directly multiplies the diagonal of the Jacobian, scaling the trace at every conditioned layer.
+1. FiLM scaling (γ): The learned scale parameter γ directly multiplies the Jacobian diagonal at every conditioned layer, giving the optimizer a direct handle on the trace.
-2. UNet architecture: Skip connections add independent Jacobian contributions (additive), while the main encoder–decoder path compounds γ-scaling multiplicatively through the chain rule — amplifying the effect across depth.
+2. Skip connections: In a UNet, skip connections add independent Jacobian contributions additively, while the main encoder–decoder path compounds γ-scaling multiplicatively through the chain rule — amplifying the effect across depth.
-3. Hutchinson trace estimator variance: The stochastic trace estimate introduces noise that the optimizer can exploit, pushing estimates further negative.
+3. Hutchinson estimator variance: The stochastic trace estimate introduces noise the optimizer can exploit, biasing estimates further negative.

+Interventions and outcomes
+A direct penalty on delta_log_p had limited effect — marginally helpful in the 2D setting, ineffective on MNIST.
-Stripped back to a simpler architecture close to the original FFJORD paper — a single CNF without skip connections, with time t concatenated as an additional input channel.
-(Helped for the first few Epochs, but still trace cheating after epoch 8)
+Switching to a simpler architecture closer to the original FFJORD paper (single CNF, no skip connections, time t concatenated as an input channel) delayed the onset but did not eliminate trace cheating beyond epoch 8.
-Also added RNODE regularization to get a well behaved trace through frobenius norm regularization on jacobian (also add dequantization and use logit for R->R diffeomorphismus instead of [0, 1]->R which makes singualrities near 0 and 1, which reduced trace cheating.
-Without dequantization there was still trace cheating, but less dominant.)
+Adding RNODE regularization (Frobenius norm penalty on the Jacobian), dequantization, and a logit preprocessing step (mapping (0,1) → ℝ via logit, avoiding the singularities at 0 and 1 that arise when pixel values hit the boundary of the support) together resolved trace cheating: training showed bounded positive delta_log_p, stable NFE (~52–64), and declining loss.
+However, MLE training remained infeasible on a single GPU — slow odeint evaluations, high NFE, and the tendency of maximum likelihood to produce mode collapse in high dimensions make it impractical for MNIST-scale data without significant compute.

+Conclusion
+MLE training of CNFs on high-dimensional image data is not tractable on a single GPU in reasonable time: trace cheating causes mode collapse, and the underlying incentive structure of maximum likelihood makes this a structural problem rather than a tuning problem.
+Flow Matching eliminates this failure mode by replacing likelihood with a direct MSE objective on the vector field, making it the natural next step.

 ### Implementation findings